 Edwin E. Moise, "Why Westmoreland Gave Up."
 Pacific Affairs 58:4 (Winter 1985-86), pp. 663-673.
 If you browse the Internet through an institution that has subscribed to JSTOR, you can access the text directly or go through the JSTOR Pacific Affairs browse page.

 Edwin Moïse, The Myths of Tet: The Most Misunderstood Event of the Vietnam War.
-Lawrence: University Press of Kansas (forthcoming 2017).
-Much of this book is devoted to the order of battle dispute, and to what the heavy combat of 1968, starting with the Tet Offensive, revealed about Communist strength.
+Lawrence: University Press of Kansas, 2017. xi, 276 pp. Most of chapters 2 and 3, and considerable portions of other chapters, are devoted to the order of battle and the disputes about it.
+Table of Contents

 Lt.
 Col. Evan H. Parrott, Jr., "CBS News, General Westmoreland, and the Pathology of Information", Air University Review, September-October 1982.